mnms/docs/docs/command-line-interface.md

 **(9) cluster add_slave**

+!!!
+Warning
+    Before using 'add-slave' command, ingestion to master nodes should be stopped.
+After replication and sync between master and slave are completed, ingestion will be availabe again.

 You can add a slave to a cluster that is configured only with master without redundancy.

 - create cluster only with master